How to fix the #DIV/0! error

 The #DIV/0! error appears when a formula attempts to divide by zero, or a value equivalent to zero.
 Like other errors, the #DIV/0! is useful, because it tells you there is something missing or unexpected in a spreadsheet.
 You may see #DIV/0! errors when data is being entered, but is not yet complete.
 For example, a cell in the worksheet is blank because data is not yet available.

-Although a #DIV/0! error is caused by an attempt to divide by zero.
-It may also appear in other formulas that display the #DIV/0! error.
+Although a #DIV/0! error is caused by an attempt to divide by zero, it may also appear in other formulas that reference cells that display the #DIV/0! error.
 For example, if any cell in A1:A5 contains a #DIV/0! error, the SUM formula below will display #DIV/0!:

 The best way to prevent #DIV/0! errors is make sure data is complete.
 If you see an unexpected #DIV/0! error, check the following:

 - All cells used by a formula contain valid information

 - There are no blank cells used to divide other values

 - The cells referenced by a formula do not already display a #DIV/0! error

 Note: if you try to divide a number by a text value, you will see a #VALUE error not #DIV/0!.